 When a shear force is applied on a body which results in its lateral deformation, the elastic coefficient is called the shear modulus of rigidity.
-So, shear modulus of rigidity measures the rigidity of a body.
+So, the shear modulus of rigidity measures the rigidity of a body.
 Conceptually, it is the ratio of shear stress to shear strain in a body.
-It can be represented as:

 Shear modulus can be used to explain how a material resists transverse deformations but this is practical for small deformations only, following which they are able to return to original state.
 This is because large shearing forces lead to permanent deformations (no longer elastic body).
 The value of G for steel it is 7.9×1010 and for plywood is 6.2×108.
 This implies that steel is a lot more rigid than plywood, about 127 times more!